Skip to Main Content Skip to Footer Content

 Many people plan a spring or summer event to take advantage of warmer weather.
 While this time of year can provide a memorable outdoor experience, it can also become unforgettable for all the wrong reasons if mosquitoes, flies, or gnats crash your event, and it quickly spirals into a buzzing, biting slap fest.

 Depending on where you live, most flying, biting, annoying pests begin to emerge from their winter dormancy in early spring and are in full force during the summer months.
-So, if you’re planning or already have an event planned for spring or summer, here are some things you should consider to keep your event pest-free.
+So, if you’re planning or already have an event planned for spring or summer, here are some things you should consider to keep your event swat-free.

 If possible, it’s best to spray early in the morning or late at night two to three days prior to your event.
 Hiring a pro will ensure the pest control treatment is applied under suitable conditions – when the soil is fairly dry, the weather is mild and overcast, and no rain is expected.
 This timing ensures your celebration will remain free of biters and allows the pest control spraying to do its job and fully dissipate before any guests arrive.
 If timing permits, spraying the property twice in quick succession will provide the best results and ensure your guests use their hands for clapping and not slapping.